 How to Desert at Work: The Sickie

 Sick Leave is not just a right, it is a duty.
-Why face the daily plague of trains, meetings and deadlines when one simple phone call can leave you alone in bed with a Littlewoods catalogue until opening time?
+Why face the daily plague of trains, meetings and deadlines when one simple phone call can leave you in bed until opening time?

 Many don’t take full advantage of this windfall because they fear detection or harbour some kind of conscience.
 We’re here to help with road-tested tips that will allow you at least two weeks’ leave to do absolutely fuck all with.